insarlab/MintPy/README.md

 ## InSAR time series analysis in Python

-PySAR is a open-source package in Python for InSAR (Interferometric Synthetic Aperture Radar) time series analysis.
-It reads stack of interferograms (coregistered and unwrapped) in ISCE, Gamma or ROI_PAC format, and produces three dimensional (2D in space and 1D in time) ground displacement.
-It includes a routine time series analysis (pysarApp.py) and some independent toolboxs.
+PySAR is an open-source package in Python for InSAR (Interferometric Synthetic Aperture Radar) time series analysis.
+It reads the stack of interferograms (coregistered and unwrapped) in ISCE, Gamma or ROI_PAC format, and produces three dimensional (2D in space and 1D in time) ground displacement.
+It includes a routine time series analysis (pysarApp.py) and some independent toolbox.

 ### 1. [Download](https://github.com/yunjunz/PySAR/blob/master/docs/download.md)